smithcol11/OnsemiCodingChallenge/README.md

 ## MongoDB
 > For this, I included a .env file.
 It will connect and load my database from the index.js automatically when 'node index.js' is ran.
+> The .env does not contain my database info so no database will be connected.
+You can insert your own username and password for MongoDB to get this working.
 > So, you don't need to do anything extra for this; the dependancies are all handled by installing mongoose as shown above.